cockroachdb/docs/src/current/v23.2/cloud-storage-authentication.md

 You can use the following authentication options for Google Cloud Storage buckets:

 - [Specified](#google-cloud-storage-specified): You specify the Google Cloud credentials key in the URI when connecting.
 - [Implicit](#google-cloud-storage-implicit): You store the needed Google Cloud credentials as environment variables, and may omit them when connecting.
+As an alternative, you can use implicit authentication with the service account that CockroachDB {{ site.data.products.cloud }} automatically creates and manages for each CockroachDB {{ site.data.products.dedicated }} cluster to avoid storing any credentials in your cluster.

 To have users assume IAM roles to complete operations on a Google Cloud Storage bucket, you can also configure [assume role](#google-cloud-storage-assume-role) authentication in addition to specified or implicit.
 If your CockroachDB cluster is deployed on Kubernetes, you can use [workload identities](#google-cloud-storage-workload-identity) with assume role authentication.